 Don’t laugh at anybody learning a language

 The amount of times I’ve been laughed at in my life is too large a number to count.
 But, on the whole, I have a thick skin and an excellent tolerance for humour – many times I go out of my way to make someone crack into laughter.
-But I have two exceptions i) when I’m learning a language and already suffering from a huge dip in self confidence and ii) when you’re a complete and utter stranger and you’re laughing at me (meanly) and not with me (because of my uproariously impressive sense of humour).
+But I have two exceptions i) when I’m learning a language and already suffering from a huge dip in self-confidence and ii) when you’re a complete and utter stranger and you’re laughing at me (meanly) and not with me (because of my uproariously impressive sense of humour).

-In my early Spanish speaking days I must have completely mangled the pronunciation of “are you open?” when I stepped into a shop.
-It was late, I was tired, I’d just hit a big writing deadline for a client and I was in desperate need of ice-cream.
+In my early Spanish-speaking days I must have completely mangled the pronunciation of “are you open?” when I stepped into a shop.
+It was late, I was tired, I’d just hit a big writing deadline for a client and I was in desperate need of ice cream.
 Being laughed at by the four guys behind the counter was not the response I was looking for.
-Clearly I’d not mangled the words enough for them to not understand me, but outright laughing in my face for an extended length of time (even after I got my ice-cream and sat down to eat it they continued to mimic my mispronunciation)?
-It was beyond rude and, had my need for ice-cream not been stronger (curse my sugar cravings), I would have slunk out, red faced and deeply deflated.
+Clearly, I’d not mangled the words enough for them to not understand me, but outright laughing in my face for an extended length of time (even after I got my ice cream and sat down to eat it they continued to mimic my mispronunciation)?
+It was beyond rude and, had my need for ice cream not been stronger (curse my sugar cravings), I would have slunk out, red-faced and deeply deflated.
 Even now I try to avoid saying that phrase, just in case.

 Write it down

 When it comes to words, I’m much better at understanding something when I read it compared to when I hear it.
 Even in English, I like to see new words spelt out in my mind’s-eye before I truly get a grasp.
-Writing a foreign word down helps remove any of the pronunciation problems if you’re speaking to me in a fast or heavily accented way, it make it easier for me to look the word up in a dictionary or sometimes even guess at its meaning and its much more likely that I will remember the word…especially if you write it on a piece of paper I can keep i.e. not in your private journal or on the back of you tax bill.
+Writing a foreign word down helps remove any of the pronunciation problems if you’re speaking to me in a fast or heavily accented way, it makes it easier for me to look the word up in a dictionary or sometimes even guess its meaning and its much more likely that I will remember the word…especially if you write it on a piece of paper I can keep i.e. not in your private journal or on the back of your tax bill.

 There’s an app for that – use it